cvdabbeele/cloudOneOnAWS/README.md

 - must have **AdministratorAccess** permissions (AWS console -> Services -> IAM -> Users -> click on the user -> Permissions tab -> If AdministratorAccess is not there, then click on Add permissions and add it; or request the rights from you Admin)  The reason is that the script will not only create an EKS cluster, but also a lot of other things, like create  VPC, subnets, routetables, roles, IPs, S3 buckets, ...

 (trial) Licenses:
+You will need the following licenses:

-- **A license for Cloud One Container Image Security** (aka SmartCheck) If you don't have a license key yet, you can get one here: <https://www.trendmicro.com/product_trials/download/index/us/168>
+- **A license for SmartCheck**  If you don't have a license key yet, you can get one here: <https://www.trendmicro.com/product_trials/download/index/us/168>
-- **CloudOne Application Security Account**  You can register for a trial here: <https://cloudone.trendmicro.com/_workload_iframe//SignUp.screen>  You will need to create a "group" for the MoneyX application.
+- **CloudOne (Application Security) Account**  You can register for a trial here: <https://cloudone.trendmicro.com/_workload_iframe//SignUp.screen>  In CloudOne Application Security, you will need to create a "group" for the MoneyX application.
 This will give you a **key** and a **secret** that you can use for the TREND_AP_KEY and TREND_AP_SECRET variables in this script.

 ### Prepare the environment

-1. Setup an AWS Cloud9 development environment
+#### 1. Setup an AWS Cloud9 environment
   - select `Create a new EC2 instance for environment (direct access)`
   - use `t2.micro`
   - use **Ubuntu Server 18.04 LTS**